 5. Duration of practical training

 When completing the practical training, 1 ECTS equals 26 hours of work.
-So 4 ECTS = 104 hours, 6 ECTS = 156 ECTS.
+So 6 ECTS = 156 hours.
 The duration of practical training shall generally be 40 hours a week.
 The volume of contact hours and independent work is not accounted for separately.

 6. The venue of the practical training